-The review of the Strategy for Water Scarcity and Droughts will – together with an analysis of the Implementation of the Water Framework Directive and a review of the vulnerability of environmental resources such as water, biodiversity and soil to climate change impacts and man-made pressures - be integrated into a planned "Blueprint to safeguard European waters".
+The review of the Strategy for Water Scarcity and Droughts was – together with an analysis of the Implementation of the Water Framework Directive and a review of the vulnerability of environmental resources such as water, biodiversity and soil to climate change impacts and man-made pressures - integrated into the "Blueprint to safeguard European waters".

 Stakeholder Meeting (April 2010)